OsirisTerje/NUnitIssue674/README.md

 # nUnitExpressionTest

+## Nunit Test Adapter 3.15
 This repository shows nUnit's failure to properly run certain tests.
 Test failures are expected as the tested items are not fully implemented.
 The problem is the "not run" tests.
 If "Run All" is selected, the nUnit will run no tests.
 If you run tests selectively you can get them to run individually.
 Noted below is an example output log from running the tests in Visual Studio.

+## NUnit Test Adapter 3.16-dev
+With the dev version of the test adapter, the individual project test worked fine properly finding all test cases and running them to completion.
+However, When I added multiple test projects to the solution, the last test project (alphabetically) would get skipped.
+If I manually remove one of the two test projects from the solution, the remaining test runs properly.

+Also to note, running the tests in VS 2017 works perfectly fine.

+## Environment Details
 The images and log message are from:

 ```
 Microsoft Visual Studio Professional 2019